kljr/SpringboardVM/README.md

 without overwriting Springboard folders or any non-Springboard customizations in the libraries or contrib folders.

+* If you want to replace all code in a site, including any repositories, just delete the root folder, and run `scripts/make-sb.sh`, and then `vagrant provision`.

 ## Running tests

 Configuration templates for codeception are copied from the